 Imaging Physics (ImPhys)

-The Imaging Physics department deals with the development of new image acquisition and processing systems as well as the quantitative analysis of two-, three-, and four-dimensional images created with such systems.
+The department of Imaging Physics (ImPhys) deals with the development of new image acquisition and processing systems as well as the quantitative analysis of two-, three-, and four-dimensional images created with such systems.
 ImPhys performs cutting-edge research in imaging science to advance the fundamental understanding of physical phenomena, leading to new innovative imaging principles and revolutionary imaging instruments.
 The department focuses on biomedical technology, nanofabrication and nanoscopy, and wave technology.

-Quantum Nanoscience (QN)
+Quantum Nanoscience (QN) and QuTech

 Radiation Science and Technology (RST)